 chocolate travel explained

-People are finally catching on to the idea that chocolate travel doesn’t mean just going places to eat chocolate.
+I’m celebrating the fact that people are finally catching on to the idea that chocolate travel doesn’t mean just going places to eat chocolate.
+There is a whole world of chocolate attractions, festivals, resorts, spas, cacao tours, and fascinating chocolate people to discover.

 The emerging niche of authentic chocolate travel truly evokes a sense of place to our chocolate-focused journeys.
 We learn about the places we visit, the people we meet, and we embrace a sense of discovery that chocolate isn’t just candy.
 It is indeed the food of the gods as the Mayans believed in their intriguing culture–where cocoa beans were valued to the point that they were traded as currency.

 In this post, you’ll find chocolate travel explained, and gain insight into some of the things you can expect to see and do on a customized chocolate tour.
-Hopefully, it will encourage you to join me on one of the chocolate tours I am hosting in partnership with Go Ahead Tours, or to head out on one of your own.
+Hopefully, it will encourage you to join me on a small group chocolate tour in the future, or to head out on one of your own.

 chocolate travel explained